-The participants, who had previously lived in Japan, had some unique and insightful experiences.
+The participants, who had already lived in Japan, had some unique and insightful experiences.
 Group membership was varied; the participants came from Africa, South & Central America, Asia and Pacific Island states, with diverse backgrounds and graduate school specialties (from social sciences to engineering, etc.).
 The variety of the participants was reflected in the diversity of opinions and perspectives in the group discussions.
 Although the program period was short, only five days, the participants had a precious opportunity to gain an understanding of Japan from various viewpoints—an important takeaway.

 We hope that this program gave the participants some insights applicable to their work and to the development of their countries, and that it will make a contribution toward the development of even better relationships between Japan and their countries.

 ＜Group photo of “Group 3”, August 24 to 28＞

 The virtual tour to the National Diet is posted on YouTube channel of Secretariat of House of Representatives.